CBorowski-dev/docs-operaton-org/content/update/minor/73-to-74/jboss.md

 As a consequence of supporting CMMN 1.1, the CMMN model API is now based on the schema of CMMN 1.1.
 This leads to [limitations]({{< ref "/user-guide/model-api/cmmn-model-api/limitations.md" >}}) when editing CMMN 1.0 models.
 We therefore recommend to [migrate your CMMN 1.0 models to CMMN 1.1]({{< ref "/reference/cmmn11/migration/10-to-11.md" >}}).

-# 5. Update Camunda Web Applications
+# 5. Update Operaton Web Applications

 ## Update REST API

-The following steps are required to update the Camunda REST API on a JBoss/Wildfly instance:
+The following steps are required to update the Operaton REST API on a JBoss/Wildfly instance:

 1. Undeploy an existing web application with a name like `camunda-engine-rest`
 2. Download the REST API web application archive from our [Artifact Repository][engine-rest].
 Alternatively, switch to the private repository for